 What Kind of Gun Qualifies for Concealed Carry?

 Again, this is going to depend on your state of residence.
 Some states have caliber and magazine capacity restrictions.
-Certain places require that the weapon you’re carrying be a handgun.
+Certain places require that the weapon you’re carrying be a handgun rather than other types of firearms.
 Others impose no such restriction, and in fact, obtaining a permit may allow an individual to carry many types of weapons concealed on their person.
-Most people who choose to carry a weapon concealed on their person choose a handgun to carry.
+Most people who choose to carry firearms concealed on their person choose a handgun to carry.

 Do I Need a Permit for Concealed Carry?